Arham-Qureshi/Algo-Wars/README.md

 5. The battle results panel will appear with two Gantt charts, two stats panels, and a winner declaration based on aggregate performance scoring.

 > **Note:** If the same algorithm is selected for both slots in Battle Mode, the simulation will reject the input with an error notification.

+### Advanced Mode

+Advanced Mode features complex OS-level scheduling algorithms, showcasing detailed simulation animations.
+Currently, this mode supports **Multilevel Queue (MLQ)** scheduling.

+1. Click the **Advanced** button in the mode bar (labeled with a brain icon).
+2. Select **MLQ — Multilevel Queue** from the algorithm dropdown.
+3. Add processes.
+Notice that in Advanced Mode, you are able to assign each process to a specific queue (**System**, **Interactive**, or **Batch**).
+4. Click **SIMULATE** to begin.
+5. The detailed Multilevel Queue animation panel will initialize, illustrating process arrivals into distinct queues, context switching, CPU execution, and completions.
+6. Once the animation is complete (or you skip to the end), a queue breakdown summary is provided alongside the final performance metrics table.

 ### Process Input Parameters